Community Insurance Spain. Comunidades de Propietarios

 Community Insurance Spain.
 Generali Comunidad

-Community insurance Spain (Seguro de Comunidades de Propietarios) is a multi-risk policy that protects the shared assets of an apartment community.
-The building's common areas, communal installations, lifts, communal gardens, car parks and shared facilities.
-Generali Comunidad is a comprehensive, flexible policy used by apartment communities across the Costa Blanca and throughout Spain.
-It protects both the community itself and individual owners against the most common risks affecting residential buildings.
+Community insurance Spain (Seguro de Comunidades de Propietarios) is a multi-risk policy.
+It protects the shared assets of an apartment community.
+These include the building's common areas, communal systems, lifts, communal gardens, car parks and shared facilities.
+Generali Comunidad is a broad, flexible policy.
+Apartment communities use it across the Costa Blanca and throughout Spain.
+It protects both the community and individual owners against the most common risks to residential buildings.

 Is community insurance compulsory in Spain?
-Under the Ley de Propiedad Horizontal (Horizontal Property Law), it is strongly recommended and in many autonomous communities effectively required for residential communities.
-Individual lenders also require evidence of community insurance before approving mortgages on apartments within the building.
+Under the Ley de Propiedad Horizontal (Horizontal Property Law), it is strongly recommended.
+In many regions it is required in practice for residential communities.
+Lenders also ask for proof of community insurance before they approve mortgages on apartments in the building.
 Get a community quote →

 What Generali Comunidad Covers.
 Standard Covers